FauxIgnis/LifeGraph/README.md

 LifeGraph OS inherits the core advantages of decentralized architecture.
 Because all computation runs on the user’s own device and all state is maintained through peer-to-peer CRDT replication, the system has no central servers, no backend infrastructure, and therefore no operational scaling costs even at global scale.
 Hosting requires only a static build of the application, which can be mirrored indefinitely at negligible expense.
 This also makes the platform structurally resilient: with no central point of control and no server-side dependencies, the system is extremely difficult to block or censor.
 LifeGraph OS remains accessible and functional as long as users can access a browser, making it a robust, cost-free, and globally persistent cognitive environment by design.

-Below is text written in the exact style, density, and architectural tone of your current README.
-It integrates the Tor-derived mechanisms directly into the system description without breaking structure or introducing list formatting.
-It reads as if it was originally part of the document.
-Citations to the Tor file appear where required.

-You can paste this either as a new section or weave it into the architecture chapter.

 # Trust, Isolation, and Integrity Extensions

 To strengthen LifeGraph OS as a long-lived, distributed cognitive environment, the system incorporates a set of privacy-preserving and integrity-maintaining mechanisms inspired by high-assurance network architectures such as Tor’s layered routing and state isolation model .
 Although LifeGraph OS operates at the level of semantic computation rather than packet transit, the same architectural principles apply when the goal is to limit correlation surfaces, constrain information exposure, and preserve the determinism of cognitive workflows over time.